As part of the 2012

 special honors.

-First Prize: This student’s artwork will hang in Congressman Duffy’s Wausau office.
+Prize: This student’s artwork will hang in Congressman Duffy’s office

 Each participant also will receive a certificate of